SoongE/CVPR25_LPCVC_Track1_Winner_Solution/README.md

 - We use MobileCLIP-S1 as the base model for layer imitation.
 - Our approach reduces inference time by 13% and the number of parameters by 15%, with only a 1% decrease in accuracy on our custom dataset.
-- We do not use any synthetic images; fine-tuning and test are performed exclusively on the COCO 2014 and COCO 2017 datasets.
+- We do not use any synthetic images; fine-tuning and testing are performed exclusively on the COCO 2014 and COCO 2017 datasets.

 ## Getting Started